Jody Chiang

+Jody Chiang or Jiang Hui (江蕙 (Jiāng Huì, Kang Hūi)), born Jiang Shuhui (江淑惠 (Kang Siok-hūi)), is a Taiwanese singer.
+She rose to prominence in the 1980s for her lyrical ballads and established herself as the leading figure in Hokkien pop.
+Following a cancer diagnosis in 2015, she announced her retirement that same year, but returned to performing in 2024 after her recovery.

 Early career

 Chiang's mother was a food vendor and her father a glove puppeteer.
 She grew up in a poor family and quit school at the age of ten to begin singing at warehouses and bars in Beitou, Taipei.
 She started her commercial singing career in 1981 with a Japanese language album, and was signed to Country Records two years later.
 Chiang held her first concert in April 2008.
 The singer has released 60 albums and won thirteen Golden Melody Awards over her career.
 Chiang is known as "Second Sister" amongst her fans, because she is the second eldest of four siblings.
 Chris Hung and Chiang are known as the King and Queen of Taiwanese pop.

 Farewell concerts

-On 2 January 2015, Chiang announced that she would end her singing career that year with 16 farewell concerts between July and September in Taiwan.
+Chiang announced on 2 January 2015 that she was going to perform 16 farewell concerts before retiring afterwards.
 Tickets to her final performances sold out quickly.
 The concert promoter, Kuang Hong Arts Management, faced protests by Chiang's fans and eventually announced nine additional performances only to see those tickets sell out in thirty minutes.
 The first farewell concert was staged at Taipei Arena on 27 July.
 The final concert of Chiang's career took place at Kaohsiung Arena on 13 September, and featured a retirement ceremony in which she locked a microphone in a box and threw the key into the crowd.
 The concerts held were recorded and sold as a DVD, released in October 2016.